caseymcgon/NFLPlayoffFantasyFootball/README.md

 - Update the selected_year in Playoff_Fantasy.py
 - Update the settings for the new selected_year in yearly_settings.py
 - Copy last year's roster over to a new google sheet (using my 11 email).
 Clear the team info & share it with the Google Service account associated w/ my 11 email

+###### TODO (Next Year)

+- Do cleaning & check for positions inputted correctly on user form 'submit' -- print out cleaned players for user to check

+- Build way to automate Defense & SB Champ/ Runner Up cleaning (left out in 2024 b/c it's just a quick 1-time change)

+- Create a script out of get_all_team_names() and get_all_players() so I just run that once next year w/ the year and it creates the right json files

+- More Testing